Prescription Drug Abuse Treatment: Can You Get Addicted to Prescription Drugs?

 • Individual Therapy – The individual continues to meet with a professional therapist(s) once or even several times per week; virtual and/or in-office therapy sessions.

 • 12 Step Program(s) – These types of aftercare programs are fellowship-based; the most common programs are either Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
-These programs offer encouragement and support for the individual as they continue on their path to lasting recovery.
+These programs offer a process for recovery and a system for living sober that really works.

 Aftercare is designed to reduce your time requirements during initial treatment whilst still providing a strong support system to help foster lasting sobriety and overall, improved mental health.